Active Learning Strategies

 Introduction

-The benefits of studying a science, technology, engineering or mathematics (STEM) related subject in higher education are well documented.
-These fields are associated with improved economic outcomes (U.S. Dept of Education, 2017a).
-However, great inequity exists in these subjects, with women and people of colour disproportionately underrepresented in the United States.
-While women receive almost 60% of bachelor’s degrees awarded in the U.S., only 34% of those in STEM subjects are awarded to women (de Brey et al., 2018).
+The benefits of studying a science, technology, engineering, or mathematics (STEM) subject in higher education are well documented, and these fields are associated with improved economic outcomes (U.S. Dept of Education, 2017a).
+Yet major inequities remain, with women and people of colour disproportionately underrepresented in the United States.
+While women receive almost 60% of bachelor's degrees awarded in the U.S., only 34% of those in STEM subjects are awarded to women (de Brey et al., 2018).
 Hispanic and African American populations account for 17.9% and 13.4% of the total, respectively.
-However, these groups only account for 12.1% and 8.6% of STEM-related primary degrees, respectively (Baumann, 2017; U.S. Dept of Education, 2017b; U.S. Census Bureau, 2018).
+However, these groups only account for 12.1% and 8.6% of STEM-related primary degrees, respectively (Bauman, 2017; U.S. Dept of Education, 2017b; U.S. Census Bureau, 2018).

-1. To determine what students should be capable of demonstrating by the end of the course,
+1. Determine what students should be able to demonstrate by the end of the course.

-2. To determine which skills and learning objectives are challenging for students to master alone,
+2. Identify which skills and learning objectives are difficult for students to master alone.

-3. To develop in-class activities which allow students to practice these challenging skills under the supervision of staff (active learning),
+3. Develop in-class activities that let students practise those challenging skills under staff supervision (active learning).

-4. To maximise student engagement through provision of a framework of content and accountability, before, during and after class (increased structure).
+4. Maximise engagement by providing a framework of content and accountability before, during, and after class (increased structure).

 Increasing Active Learning

-Challenge: In large lectures students can feel anonymous or bothered by a lack of connection to classmates/instructors.
+Challenge: In large lectures, students can feel anonymous and disconnected from classmates or instructors.

 Supporting Paper: Cooper, 2017